alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

             customer));
 ```

-Calling `TraverseSequential` does not run the requests.
+`TraverseSequential` does not run the requests.
 It returns one larger deferred computation.

 ```csharp
 List<RiskScore> scores = program.Run();
 ```

-That outer `Run()` starts the traversal.
-During that execution, `TraverseSequential` runs each component `IO` in order.
-The nested calls to `Run()` inside `TraverseSequential` are internal to one larger deferred program, so application code still starts one top-level program at the edge.
+That outer `Run()` starts the traversal, and the nested `Run()` calls inside `TraverseSequential` are internal details of that one larger recipe.
+Application code still initiates one top-level program at the edge.
 The callback passed to `TraverseSequential` should construct an `IO`, not perform the effect before returning it.

 </details>